JoseBlanca/uv_seminar/README.md

    Different projects often require different versions of the same package.
 A virtual environment keeps each project’s dependencies separate, so updating one package doesn’t break another project.

 2. **Keep the system Python clean:**
-   Installing packages globally can clutter or even damage the system Python (especially on Linux or macOS, where it’s used by the OS).
+   Installing packages globally can clutter or even damage the system `python` (especially on Linux or macOS, where it’s used by the OS).
 Virtual environments prevent that risk by isolating installations.
-In fact, if you use uv you won't even need a system Python at all.
+In fact, if you use `uv` you won't even need a system `python` at all.

 3. **Experiment safely:**
    You can try new packages, versions, or configurations without affecting your main setup.
 If something goes wrong, you just delete the environment and start fresh.

-Installing a Python package involves, basically, copying the package contents to a location in which Python looks for files when trying to import modules.
+Installing a Python package involves, basically, copying the package contents to a location in which `python` looks for files when trying to import modules.
 This location might be a general, system-wide, one or a different place for every project.
-A [virtual environment](https://docs.python.org/3/glossary.html#term-virtual-environment) is just a folder with several subfolders in it that will hold a symlink to a `python` executable along with any library that you install in that environment, and usually you have one such environment for every project.
+A virtual environment is just a folder with several subfolders in it that will hold a symlink to a `python` executable along with any library that you install in that environment, and usually you have one such environment for every project.
 This environments keep each project isolated from every other project and from the system-wide Python installation.

-You don't need to know where your packages are installed, but if you are curious, you can ask the Python interpreter to show you these locations.
+You don't need to know where your packages are installed, but if you are curious, you can ask the `python` interpreter to show you these locations.

 ```bash
 $ uv run python